-6 Conversion
+6. Conversion

-6.1 Conversion Right
+6.1.
+Conversion Right

-- 6.1.1 Conversion Period: Subject as hereinafter provided; Bondholders have the right to convert their Bonds into Shares at any time during the Conversion Period referred to below. - Right".
-Subject to and upon compliance with the provisions of this Condition, the Conversion Right attaching to any Bond may be exercised, at the option of the holder thereof, at any time (subject to paragraph (b) below) on and after [] August 2024 up to the close of business (at the place where the Certificate evidencing such Bond is deposited for conversion) on the 10th day prior to the Maturity Date (but, except as provided in Condition 6.1.4, in no event thereafter) or if such Bond shall have been called for redemption by the Issuer before the Maturity Date, then up to and including the close of business (at the place aforesaid) on a date no later than 10 days (at the place aforesaid) prior to the date fixed for redemption thereof (the "Conversion Period").
+- 6.1.1.
+Conversion Period: Subject as hereinafter provided; Bondholders have the right to convert their Bonds into Shares at any time during the Conversion Period referred to below. - (a) The right of a Bondholder to convert any Bond into Shares is called the "Conversion Right".
+Subject to and upon compliance with the provisions of this Condition, the Conversion Right attaching to any Bond may be exercised, at the option of the holder thereof, at any time (subject to paragraph (b) below) on and after 23 August 2024 up to the close of business (at the place where the Certificate evidencing such Bond is deposited for conversion) on the 10th day prior to the Maturity Date (but, except as provided in Condition 6.1.4, in no event thereafter) or if such Bond shall have been called for redemption by the Issuer before the Maturity Date, then up to and including the close of business (at the place aforesaid) on a date no later than 10 days (at the place aforesaid) prior to the date fixed for redemption thereof (the "Conversion Period").